A resource theoretical unification of Mpemba effects: classical and quantum: The symmetry Mpemba effect

 \section{The symmetry Mpemba effect}

 Besides the thermal Mpemba effect, a related phenomenon has recently drawn attention: the anomalous dynamical restoration of symmetries, first investigated by Ares, Murciano, and Calabrese~\cite{Ares2023Nat}.
 They considered unitary dynamics generated by a Hamiltonian with a continuous symmetry, where the system is initialized in a state that breaks it.
 For a subsystem, the symmetry is (partially) restored during the dynamics, with the remainder of the system acting as a non-Markovian environment.
-In this context, the Mpemba effect \orangecircle\ is said to occur when stronger initial symmetry breaking leads to faster symmetry restoration.
-Instances of this effect have been observed in both integrable~\cite{Rylands2024, Murciano2024Stat,DiGiulio2025, Yamashika2024} and non-integrable~\cite{Turkeshi2024, Liu2024, Ares2025randomcircuits} systems, and have been confirmed experimentally~\cite{Joshi2024}.
-The degree of asymmetry is captured by the entanglement asymmetry~\cite{Ares2023Nat}.
+In this context, the Mpemba effect \orangecircle\ is said to occur when stronger initial symmetry breaking leads to faster symmetry restoration {and the degree of asymmetry is captured by the entanglement asymmetry~\cite{Ares2023Nat}.} Instances of this effect have been observed in both integrable~\cite{Rylands2024, Murciano2024Stat,DiGiulio2025, Yamashika2024} and non-integrable~\cite{Turkeshi2024, Liu2024, Ares2025randomcircuits} systems, and have been confirmed experimentally~\cite{Joshi2024}. {In integrable systems, a compelling physical mechanism underlying the emergence of the Mpemba effect has been identified in Ref.~\cite{Rylands2024}.
+The key idea is that symmetry restoration is mediated by the spreading of quasiparticles that propagate with different velocities.
+Consequently, if the dynamics of the initially more asymmetric state involves smaller contributions from the slowest-propagating quasiparticles than those of the initially less asymmetric state, their asymmetry monotones will cross in time.
+This type of analysis has been applied to the Mpemba effects for the non-Markovian evolution, with a finite-size environment.
+We therefore believe this applies seamlessly to our non-Markovian circuits of \Cref{sec:U(1),sec:SU(2)}.}

 To explain the occurrence of the Mpemba effect in this setting, we first review symmetries in (open) quantum systems in~\cref{sec:symmetries}.
-We then discuss the resource of asymmetry in~\cref{sec:asymmetry:resource}, and introduce modes of asymmetry, a useful tool for decomposing the dynamics in~\cref{sec:modes:asymmetry}. {We show the appearance of the effect first using a classical Markov chain in~\cref{sec:example:classical:markov:chain} and its quantum version in~\cref{sec:example:quantum:markov:chain}, then a Davies map in~\cref{sec:example:davies:map:thermal}, and then in scenarios more closely aligned with existing literature: quantum circuits, both interacting with Markovian and with non-Markovian environments with $\mathrm{U}(1)$ symmetry, as well as systems with non-Abelian ($\mathrm{SU}(2)$) symmetries in~\cref{sec:example:mpemba:like:circuits}.}
+We then discuss the resource of asymmetry in~\cref{sec:asymmetry:resource}, and introduce modes of asymmetry, a useful tool for decomposing the dynamics in~\cref{sec:modes:asymmetry}. {We show the appearance of the effect first using a classical Markov chain in~\cref{sec:example:classical:markov:chain} and its quantum version in~\cref{sec:example:quantum:markov:chain}, then a Davies map in~\cref{sec:example:mpemba:like:open_systems}, and then in scenarios more closely aligned with existing literature: quantum circuits, both interacting with Markovian and with non-Markovian environments with $\mathrm{U}(1)$ symmetry, as well as systems with non-Abelian ($\mathrm{SU}(2)$) symmetries in~\cref{sec:example:mpemba:like:circuits}.}